tatianaportsova/DS/README.md

 # DS

 # PRODUCT VISION DOCUMENT
-This is the template for the Product Vision Document that teams complete after their initial icebreaker.
-The PVD is crucial to the planning phase and is mandatory for all groups to complete and submit to their Project Lead before starting their project.
+This is the template for the Product Vision Document (PVD).

 #### MEMBERS
 Data Engineering: Mason, Ping